Doctor says Charles Woodson’s future includes saving lives - NewsBreak

 “It is truly a special thing that he has created here at Michigan Medicine,” said Dr. Gabe Owens, a pediatric cardiologist.
 “It will contribute to saving lives in the future.”

-Over the past two decades, Woodson has been part of a team that has made and sold wine that bears his name after being exposed to the industry in Napa Valley during training camps early in his career with the Raiders.
-Earlier this year, he added Woodson Bourbon Whiskey to his lineup of business interests.
+Over the past two decades, Woodson has been part of a team that has made and sold that bears his name after being exposed to the industry in Napa Valley during training camps early in his career with the Raiders.
+Earlier this year, he added to his lineup of business interests.

 “His legacy is more than just a football player,” said Scotty Passink, a close friend.
 “It’s as a phenomenal human as well.”